 Peter is currently Senior Independent Non-Executive Director of Microgen plc.
 He was previously Chairman of Alphameric plc, AttentiV Systems Group plc and Phoenix IT Group plc and also a Non-Executive Director of Anite plc and Psion plc.
 Peter was Chief Executive of Azlan Group plc from 1998 until its takeover in 2003.
 He is a fellow of the Institute of Chartered Accountants in England and Wales.

-Chief Operating and Financial Officer: David Galan
+Chief Executive Officer: David Galan

 Non-Executive Director: Jonathan Goodwin